 The low-level functionality is controlled by an Atmel ATMEGA328 microcontroller.
 This AVR-based microcontroller, programmed in C (no arduino library) uses UART (serial) to communicate with a master device.
 This master device, which will likely be a Raspberry Pi or similar device, runs a GUI (Graphical User Interface).
 The GUI, written in Python, allows users to enter ICs to dispense and to debug the machine using lower-level functions.

 This is a project that I have been working on since November of 2018, where it started out as an early dispenser prototype.
-Currently it is still a prototype, though the goal is to create a much larger version that can store at least 100 tubes.
+I declared the project 'done for now' in January 2020, with a fully-functional prototype.

 I work in the Electrical & Computer Engineering Resource Center at Rowan University.
 This is where electronic components and tools are stored for the department.
-The eventual goal is to implement the final, larger version in the Resource Center.
-When ICs are needed, a staff member can use the machine to dispense the ICs.
-It is also great for organization, since it keeps track of where all the tubes are and how many ICs are in them.
-Another goal is for it to interface with the (not yet functional) Resource Center database system.
+The original goal was to implement a large version in the Resource Center for day-to-day use.
+A staff member would use the machine to dispense the ICs and for organization.

 The selector mechanism moves using a stepper motor, which drives a chain system.
 Two #25 chains, one on the front and one on the back, are connected with a shaft.
 3D printed sprockets, 1 motor driven and 3 idlers, contrain the chain to a rigid shape.
 On the outside of the chain, 3D printed chain clips attach to the chain.
 These attach to tube mounts, which use a clamping system to have a good grip on the tube.
 To change the tubes in the IC Dispenser, the screw on the front tube mounts can be loosened, then the tube can be slid in or out.